RachanaRavindra97/Classification-of-Breast-Tumor-Tissue-Images/README.md

 This project identifies and classifies breast tumors as benign and malignant.
+Language used- jupyter notebook

-Language used- PythonThe training and testing data folders contain .png images of histology slides of benign and malignant breast tumors.
+The training and testing data folders contain .png images of histology slides of benign and malignant breast tumors.
 Execution: the project is executed on google Colab.